 Christina was born with an eye condition called congenital nystagmus and strabismus, and has had multiple surgeries to improve her vision.
 She was motivated by her personal experiences to take on an internship with the Bryce Martin Foundation, an organization founded by Megan Martin, assistant professor of management information systems at Meredith, which supports visually-impaired children and their families.

-She has held diverse roles with the foundation, from digital marketing intern, volunteer, grant writer, event planner.
-She also raised more than $27,000 this year through donations for a silent auction.
+She held diverse roles with the foundation, from digital marketing intern, volunteer, grant writer, event planner, and project manager with the Foundation.

 “Dr. Martin helped me get involved and give back to a group I can relate to.”
-In describing her speaking role at the Foundation’s festival, Christina said, “I think it gives parents hope to see that someone who has a visual impairment can succeed in school.”
+In describing a presentation she gave at the Foundation’s festival, Christina said, “I think it gives parents hope to see that someone who has a visual impairment can succeed in school.”

-Christina found another mentor in Interim Associate Dean & Assistant Professor of Entrepreneurship Nathan Woolard.
+Christina found another mentor in Department Chair & Associate Professor of Entrepreneurship Nathan Woolard.
 She studied abroad with him in Peru.
 That was when he first suggested that she consider the MBA 4+1 program.
-Christina is one of two students who was accepted into the accelerated program, which will allow her to earn her MBA in just one year.
+Christina was one of two students who was accepted into the accelerated program, which allowed her to earn her MBA in just one year.

 “He’s always pushed me and rooted for me in a great way.
 He’s really supported my growth,” she said.
-“No matter what I can go to him – for advice or a recommendation letter.
-I can sit down and talk through an assignment for any class.”
+“No matter what I can go to him – for advice or a recommendation letter.”

 “Meredith has taught me about myself and pushed me out of my comfort zone,” she said.
 “Overall I’ve grown as a leader in the sense of how I communicate and the strengths and weaknesses I have.
 The network I’ve built is amazing.”business administration class of 2019 entrepreneurship mba